apohllo/nlp/5-tagging.md

    1. Corpus2 - corpus access library
    1. Toki - tokenizer for Polish
    1. Maca - morphosyntactic analyzer
-   1. rknnt - Polish tagger
+   1. KRNNT - Polish tagger
 1. Use the tool to tag and lemmatize the corpus with the bills.
 1. Using the tagged corpus compute bigram statistic for the tokens containing:
    1. lemmatized, downcased word
-   1. morphosyntactic category of the word (noun, verb, etc.)
+   1. morphosyntactic **category** of the word (`subst`, `fin`, `adj`, etc.)
-1. Exclude bigram containing non-words (such as numbers, punctuation, etc.)
+1. Discard bigrams containing characters other than letters.
+Make sure that you discard the invalid entries after computing the bigram counts.
 1. For example: "Ala ma kota", which is tagged as:
    ```
    Ala	none